Sterling Suffolk S1 Bonds – fixed-interest with effective rate of 8.25% or 8.5% p.a.

 Rates are not guaranteed.
 Any interest you receive is normally subject to income tax.
 Please note: if you invest through an ISA any interest will be tax free.
 Please remember tax rules can change and benefits depend on circumstances.

 Interest is calculated six-monthly.
-The half year interest rate is 4.1634% compounded on each rollover date giving an effective annual interest rate of 8.5%.
+For the S01 tranche the half year interest rate is 4.1634% compounded on each rollover date giving an effective annual interest rate of 8.5%.
 For the S02 tranche the half year interest rate is 4.125%.

 Every day the world population grows by 200,000 people.
 All of them need feeding.
 By 2030, farmland per capita is likely to decrease from 2,200m² to 1800m².